-To date, there remains a significant lack of information available on what health measures might elicit protective effects against COVID-19.
+To date, there remains a significant lack of information available on what health measures might elicit protective effects against coronavirus disease 2019 (COVID-19).
 Supplementation with vitamin D has recently been studied for its potential to reduce the risk of infection by COVID-19.

 Image Credit: Ekaterina Markelova / Shutterstock.com